Henry W. Blair

 Henry William Blair (December 6, 1834 – March 14, 1920) was a United States representative and Senator from New Hampshire.
 During the American Civil War, he was a Lieutenant Colonel in the Union Army.

 A Radical Republican in his earlier political career, Blair later became associated with the moderate "Half-Breeds" who as a bloc pushed for civil service reform at the expense of racial and social equality efforts.
-In contrast to other Half-Breeds who exhibited coldness towards the plight of Southern blacks, Blair himself consistently fought to end racial disparities, and his efforts were considered decades ahead of his time.
+Still, Blair himself was later refused as United States Minister to China.

 Early life

 Born in Campton, New Hampshire, Blair lost his father at two and his mother at twelve.
 Raised by neighbors on a farm, he attended school when breaks from farm work permitted.
 Though he never went to college, in 1856, he began reading law with William Leverett at Plymouth, and was admitted to the bar in 1859 and became Leverett's partner.

 Career

 Blair was appointed prosecuting attorney for Grafton County in 1860.

 During the Civil War Blair was rejected by the fifth and twelfth regiments as physically unfit.
 In 1862, when the fifteenth regiment was formed, he raised a company, enlisted as a Private and was elected Captain.
 He was appointed Major by the Governor and his Council.
 After about a year at the front, he held the rank of lieutenant colonel of the Fifteenth Regiment, New Hampshire Volunteer Infantry.
 During his first battle service, the Siege of Port Hudson, he was wounded twice.
 After the discharge of his regiment in 1863, he was appointed deputy provost marshal and spent most of the remainder of the war at home as an invalid due to wounds and diseases contracted during the war.

 Blair was a member of the New Hampshire House of Representatives in 1866 and a member of the New Hampshire Senate from 1867 to 1868.

 Elected as a Republican to the Forty-fourth and Forty-fifth Congresses, Blair served as United States Representative for the state of New Hampshire from (March 4, 1875 – March 3, 1879).
 In 1876, he introduced the first prohibition amendment to be offered in Congress.
 He was not a candidate for renomination in 1878 but was elected by the New Hampshire legislature to the U.S. Senate on June 17, 1879, for the vacancy in the term ending March 3, 1885, and served from June 20, 1879, to March 3, 1885.
 The State legislature not being in session, he was re-appointed on March 5, 1885, and elected on June 17, 1885, to fill the vacancy in the term beginning March 4, 1885, and served from March 10, 1885, to March 3, 1891.
 He was an unsuccessful candidate for renomination in 1891.
 While in the Senate.